Norman Giller's unique insight on Bill Nicholson

 On This Matchday

-Information featuring programme notes, and points of interest regarding a match of a similar ilk to the game being played "on this day".
+Information featuring programme notes, and/or points of interest regarding a match of a similar ilk to the game being played "on this day".

 Remembering Cyril Knowles